Memberships Paid by University Funds

 This guideline describes requirements and procedures related to:

-- The authorization of membership fees as an allowable expense using University of Texas at San Antonio (UTSA) funds; and
+- The authorization of membership fees as an allowable expense using UTSA funds; and

 - The administrative processes for documentation and payment of authorized membership dues.

-Departments may establish more restrictive procedures with respect to memberships at the discretion of the Department Manager.
+Departments may establish more restrictive procedures with respect to memberships at the discretion of their department manager.

 The information here is provided as a guide for understanding UTSA procedures.
 It is not intended as tax advice, nor does it guarantee any tax consequences to any employee.